Please note that this is an Archived article and may contain content that is out of date.

 Not only is intuitive exercise possible, but it is critical, especially for those recovering from compulsive exercising, eating disorders and related addictions.
 Without intuitive guidance, exercise can become a part of an addictive and destructive cycle.
 This cycle can and does lead to physical, emotional, and spiritual damage.
 Intuitive exercise, on the other hand, can improve life.

 Exercise has been shown to increase energy, lower stress, increase restful sleep, improve bone strength, resistance to illness, and improve health generally.
 Proper exercise, done in moderation, and with intuition, is an important and healthy part of life, from the development of coordination in the toddler, to strengthening cardiac function in the elderly.
-Proper exercise can help ward off obesity, increase one’s ability to participate in and enjoy recreation, and can strengthen not only muscles, but the autoimmune system as well.
+Proper exercise can help increase one’s ability to participate in and enjoy recreation and can strengthen not only muscles, but the autoimmune system as well.
 Exercise can ward off the debilitating effects of daily life stress.
 It can lead to increased awareness and acceptance of one’s body and improve one’s physical and emotional self-confidence.
 There are positive benefits of exercise, while the decision to underexercise brings unwanted consequences.